penk/WeirdFlexButOk/README.md

 ## Copyright and License
 Copyright (c) 2024 Penk Chen.
 All rights reserved.

-All files, except those specifically mentioned as licensed under CC BY-NC 4.0, are licensed under the MIT license.
+All files, except those specifically mentioned as licensed under Creative Commons, are licensed under the MIT license.
 For more information, see the [LICENSE](LICENSE).